WhiskeyRomeoTango/leetcode/dynamic-programming/readme.md

     return dp[n]
 ```

-Personally I think it's a great example of showing how impressive not the best way to introduce DP, because it's a very shallow example used for explaning a technique used for many complicated problems.
+Although it's a great example of showing how impressive not the best way to introduce DP, I think it's too shallow as an example to explain a complex technique used for many complex problems.

 ## How to Identify if DP is Suitable for A Problem